 Psoriasis (sor-i'ah-sis) is a long-term (chronic) usually scaling disease of the skin, which affects around 1 in 50 people, which is about 1.3 million, or around 2% of the UK population.
 IT IS NOT CONTAGIOUS and you cannot catch psoriasis from someone else.
 It usually appears as red, raised, scaly patches known as plagues.
-Any part of the skin surface may be involved but the plaques most commonly appear on the elbows, knees and scalp.
-It can be itchy and in some instances can cause pain in the affected area.
-Two out of 5 (40%) may be affected by nail changes which includes pitting and ridging.
+In people with skin of colour, the redness is less pronounced, and psoriasis may appear as purple or darkened areas of skin with grey scales.
+Any part of the skin surface may be involved but the plagues most commonly appear on the elbows, knees and scalp.
+It can be itchy and, in some instances can cause pain in the affected area.
+Nearly half of those with psoriasis may be affected by nail changes which includes pitting and ridging.
 One in 4 of those with psoriasis, about 325,000 people, around 0.5% of the UK population will develop psoriatic arthritis (particularly those with moderate to severe psoriasis).
 This can cause swelling, stiffness and pain in the joints or stiffness in the lower back.

 Although the commonest form features red, raised, scaly plaques, there are a number of types of psoriasis.
 These look different and may require specific treatment.
 Remember, although psoriasis is a chronic condition, it can be controlled and go into remission (go away, often temporarily and sometimes permanently).
 Not all people will be affected in the same way and doctors will class the condition as mild, moderate or severe, although the impact on mental health and the psychological burden can be large irrespective of severity.
 See our Psychological aspects of psoriasis leaflet.